NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 The Linux serial console is accessible via the micro-USB connector J501 on the Jetson AGX Xavier platform.
-When you connect a USB cable to the micro-USB connector, you should see four serial USB devices and the Linux serial console is available on the 3rd of the four.
+When you connect a USB cable to the micro-USB connector, you should see four serial USB devices, and the Linux serial console is available on the 3rd of the four.
 When you boot Linux on Jetson AGX Xavier, add the following to the Linux kernel command line to direct the kernel output to the serial console.

     console=ttyS0,115200n8

 You can enable Linux early console support for Jetson AGX Xavier by adding the following string to the Linux kernel command line.

     earlycon=uart8250,mmio32,0x3110000

 For booting Linux with ACPI on Jetson AGX Xavier the following Tegra 8250 driver is required.